-We have derived substantially all of our revenue from sales of our BioThrax anthrax vaccine, our only marketed product, under contracts with the U.S. Department of Defense and the U.S. Department of Health and Human Services.
-If we are unable to obtain new contracts with, and deliver BioThrax to, these customers, our business, financial condition and operating results could be materially harmed.
+We have derived substantially all of our revenue from sales of BioThrax under contracts with the DoD and HHS.
+If DoD and HHS demand for BioThrax is reduced, our business, financial condition and operating results could be materially harmed.

-We have derived and expect for the foreseeable future to continue to derive substantially all of our revenue from sales of BioThrax, our FDA-approved anthrax vaccine and our only marketed product.
-In 2006 and for the three months ended March 31, 2007, we derived substantially all of our revenue from our BioThrax contracts with the DoD and HHS.
-Although the DoD has issued an RFP for the manufacture, storage and delivery of up to an additional 14.68 million doses of BioThrax through September 2011 and HHS has issued an RFP for the procurement of up to an additional 18.35 million doses of BioThrax through September 2010, neither the DoD nor HHS has awarded a new contract to us.
+We have derived and expect for the foreseeable future to continue to derive substantially all of our revenue from sales of BioThrax, our FDA-approved anthrax vaccine and only marketed product.
+In 2006, 2007, and the three months ended March 31, 2008, we derived substantially all of our revenue from our BioThrax contracts with the DoD and HHS.
+In October 2007, the White House issued a Presidential Directive that outlines the U.S. government's objective to enhance coordination and cooperation among federal agencies with respect to countermeasure procurement and stockpile management.
+Also in October 2007, the U.S. Government Accountability Office, or GAO, issued a report that was critical of HHS for lacking an effective strategy to minimize waste in the SNS, citing concerns of large amounts of BioThrax that will become unusable each year due to shelf life expiration.